 (writing part of a recursive-descent parser, constructing FIRST and FOLLOW sets, constructing an LL(1) parse table from given FIRST and FOLLOW sets, determining whether a grammar is LL(1).

-- Bottom-up parsing: constructing DFA's for LR(0) and LR(1), constructing parse tables from DFA's, issues in the shift-reduce parsing methods.
+- Bottom-up parsing: constructing LR(0) and LR(1) DFA's, constructing SLR(1), LR(1) parse tables from DFA's, issues in the shift-reduce parsing methods.

-- symbol tables: organizing, implementing operations, tradeoffs WHEW!
+- symbol tables: organizing, implementing operations, tradeoffs